spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ## Integration

-In order for your app to accept voice input via Spokestack, it needs three things:
+In order for your app to accept voice input via Spokestack, it needs four things:

 1. The proper iOS permissions
 2. An active `AVAudioSession`